robrita/Azure-AI-App-Builder/README.md

 - make sure all dependencies from requirements.txt are installed
 - invoke: streamlit run app.py

-❤️This project is heavily inspired by the Streamlit and GenAI community
+❤️This project was heavily inspired by the Streamlit and GenAI community